trizen/raku-rosettacode/programming_tasks/H/Higher-order_functions.md

-Convenient syntax is provided for anonymous functions, either a bare block, or a parameterized block introduced with `-&gt;`, which serves as a "lambda":
+Convenient syntax is provided for anonymous functions, either a bare block, or a parameterized block introduced with `->`, which serves as a "lambda":

 ```perl
 sub twice(&todo) {